TRANSFER POLICY AND PROCEDURE

 Interdepartmental Transfer Process

 Employee Responsibilities: Prior to initiating a transfer, it is recommended that the interested employee advise his/her immediate supervisor that he/she is interested in other opportunities outside of the department.
 The employee must identify a specific job requisition number or area of interest to facilitate the transfer process.
-In all cases, the employee must complete an on-line application and submit a copy of the last performance evaluation or letters of reference to the Office of Human Resources.
-Employees may also be required to take clerical tests, such as grammar or typing, as a part of the application process.
+In all cases, the employee must complete an on-line application and, prior to accepting a final offer, upload a copy of the last performance evaluation, two (2) letters of reference or a statement signed by the current or former supervisor into the HRMS system.
+Employees may also be required to complete assessment tests (such as grammar, typing, customer service, etc.) as a part of the application process.

-Human Resources Responsibilities: Interview or refer an employee whose knowledge base, skill set, and work history match the position referenced by the employee.
+Human Resources Responsibilities: Provide support and guidance to the hiring manager throughout the recruitment and selection process.
+As requested, the Office of Human Resources will pre-screen and refer an employee whose knowledge base, skill set, and work history match the position referenced by the employee.
 It should be noted that only employees deemed qualified and suitable are forwarded to the hiring manager for review.
 While information related to the position status is limited, the Office of Human Resources will, upon request, attempt to provide feedback when the information is available and deemed reasonable and practical to communicate.
 The Office of Human Resources will re-verify the eligibility on a periodic basis, typically 90 days after the initial transfer approval.

 There may be extenuating circumstances in which an employee requests that his/her current supervisor not be contacted before an offer or acceptance.
 In all cases, information provided to the hiring manager should reflect only the documented strengths or accomplishments, developmental areas, and corrective action or disciplinary notices as recorded in the employee’s personnel file.